-Miller, Phanalasy, and Ryan [1810] proved that all graphs have vertex-antimagic total labelings.
-Bača, Miller, Phanalasy, Ryan, Semaničová-Feňovčíková, and Abildgaard Sillasen [310] prove that $mK_1, mK_2, P_n$ $(n \geq 2)$ , and $C_n$ are sharp ordered super totally antimagic total.
-They prove if G is an ordered super edge-antimagic total graph then $G + K_1$ is a totally antimagic total graph.
-As a corollary they get that stars, friendship graphs $nK_2 + K_1$ , fans, and wheels are totally antimagic total.
+Miller, Phanalasy, and Ryan [1960] proved that all graphs have vertex-antimagic total labelings.
+Bača, Miller, Phanalasy, Ryan, Semaničová-Feňovčíková, and Abildgaard Sillasen [330] prove that mK_1, mK_2, P_n $(n \ge 2)$, and C_n are sharp ordered super totally antimagic total.
+They prove if G is an ordered super edge-antimagic total graph then

+$G+K_1$ is a totally antimagic total graph.
+As a corollary they get that stars, friendship graphs nK_2+K_1 , fans, and wheels are totally antimagic total.
 They also prove that if G is a regular ordered super edge-antimagic total graph then $G \odot nK_1$ is totally antimagic total.
 As a corollary of this result, they have double-stars $K_2 \odot nK_1$ and crowns $C_m \odot nK_1$ are totally antimagic total.
 They show that a union of regular totally antimagic total graphs is a totally antimagic total graph.

-Ahmed and Baskar Baskar [104] proved that complete bipartite graphs admit a totally antimagic total labeling.
-The same result was proved by Akwu and Ajayi [117] who also showed that the join of a complete bipartite graph and $K_1$ is a totally antimagic total graph.
-Ahmed, Baskar Babujee, Bača, Semaničová-Feňovčíková [88] proved that complete graphs admit totally antimagic total labeling.
+Ahmed and Baskar Baskar [111] proved that complete bipartite graphs admit a totally antimagic total labeling.
+The same result was proved by Akwu and Ajayi [126] who also showed that the join of a complete bipartite graph and K_1 is a totally antimagic total graph.
+Ahmed, Baskar Babujee, Bača, Semaničová-Feňovčíková [94] proved that complete graphs admit totally antimagic total labeling.
 They also considered the problem of finding total labelings for prisms and for two special classes of graphs related to paths that are simultaneously edge-magic and vertex-antimagic.

-Miller, Phanalasy, Ryan, and Rylands [1812] provide a method whereby, given any degree sequence pertaining to a tree, one can construct an antimagic tree based on this sequence.
+Miller, Phanalasy, Ryan, and Rylands [1962] provide a method whereby, given any degree sequence pertaining to a tree, one can construct an antimagic tree based on this sequence.
 By swapping the roles of edges and vertices with respect to a labeling, they provide a method to construct an edge antimagic vertex labeling for any tree.
-Ahmad, Semaničová-Feňovčíková, Siddiqui, and Kamran [100] construct $\alpha$ -labelings from graceful labelings of smaller trees and transform this labeling to edge-antimagic vertex labeling of trees.
-Shang [2399] shows that linear forests without either of the paths $P_2$ or $P_3$ as components are antimagic.
-Shang [2400] proved that $P_2$ , $P_3$ , and $P_4$ -free linear forests are antimagic.
+Ahmad, Semaničová-Feňovčíková, Siddiqui, and Kamran [107] construct α -labelings from graceful labelings of smaller trees and transform this labeling to edge-antimagic vertex labeling of trees.
+Shang [2603] shows that linear forests without either of the paths P_2 or P_3 as components are antimagic.
+Shang [2604] proved that P_2 , P_3 , and P_4 -free linear forests are antimagic.